inductiva/inductiva/inductiva/coastal/README.md

   <img src="/resources/media/bathymetry.png" alt="Algarve bath" width="550" height="450">
 </p>

-Raw bathymetry data will often span an area too large and sparsely sampled to be used in a simulation.
-In this case, the user can crop the bathymetry to a smaller area of interest:
+This raw bathymetry data spans an area too large and sparsely sampled to be used in a simulation.
+In this case, the user can crop the bathymetry to a smaller coastal area of interest:

 ```python
 bathymetry = bathymetry.crop(x_range=(51000, 52000), y_range=(12150, 13000))